sragss/UnityInvertedPendulumTraining/README.md

 ## Debugging
 * For incompatability between apis (message like "The communication API version is not compatible between Unity and python") try checking out the latest branch of ML-Agents then reinstalling with:
-    * `cd ml-agents-envs && pip install -e . && cd ../ml-agents && pip install -e`
+    * `cd ml-agents-envs && pip install -e . && cd ../ml-agents && pip install -e .`
     * Then you may have to relaunch your venv to see the changes

+## Other notes
+* Not sure if ml-agents and ml-agents-envs are required, but gave up on debugging.